Fire Emblem

-is a fantasy tactical role-playing game franchise developed by Intelligent Systems and published by Nintendo.
+is a Japanese fantasy tactical role-playing video game franchise developed by Intelligent Systems and published by Nintendo.
 First produced and published for the Nintendo Entertainment System in 1990, the series currently consists of seventeen core entries and five spinoffs.

-Gameplay revolves around the tactical movement and actions of characters across grid-based battlefields, while incorporating a story and characters similar to traditional role-playing video games.
+The core gameplay revolves around discrete battles between the player's team of characters and enemy non-player characters across grid-based maps.
+The player and enemy each take turns moving their characters across the map and having them perform combat-based actions.
+The games also feature a story and characters similar to traditional role-playing video games, and occasionally social simulation aspects as well.
+A notable aspect of gameplay is the permanent death of characters in battle, rendering them unusable upon being defeated, although this aspect of the game can be turned off starting from Fire Emblem: New Mystery of the Emblem onwards.

-A notable aspect of gameplay is the permanent death of characters in battle, removing them from the rest of the game when they are defeated.
-In newer games, from Fire Emblem: New Mystery of the Emblem onwards, players get to choose between Classic Mode, in which fallen characters remain dead, or Casual Mode, in which fallen characters are revived for the next battle.
-The series title refers to the "Fire Emblem", a recurring element in the series that is usually portrayed as a royal weapon or shield representing the power of war and dragons.
-The development of the first game began as a dōjin project by Shouzou Kaga and three other developers.
-Its success prompted the development of further games in the series.
-Kaga headed the development of each entry until the release of Thracia 776, when he left Intelligent Systems and founded his game studio to develop Tear Ring Saga.
+The series' title refers to the "Fire Emblem", a recurring element usually portrayed as a royal weapon or shield representing the power of war and dragons.
+The development of the first game began as a dōjin project by Shouzou Kaga and three other developers, and its success prompted the development of further games in the series.
+Kaga headed the development of each entry until the release of Thracia 776, when he left Intelligent Systems.
+He went on to found his own game studio, Tirnanog, who developed Tear Ring Saga.